 About a year passed since Dorothy returned to Kansas from the Land of Oz.
 In Kansas, everything was the same as it used to be: the fields of wheat, the flat plane, and the dusty streets.
 The only new thing was a house, replacing the one the hurricane took.

 One summer day, a traveler appeared on Uncle Henry's house.
-He was in his middle age, with a peg leg on his left foot.
+He was middle aged, with a peg leg on his left foot.

 He walked like a sailor, rocking back and forth, like he was walking on a deck.
 His brown eyes stared into the distance, like he was looking into the ocean horizon.

-Toto stated to bark at the stranger and tried to bite him on his wooden leg.
+Toto started to bark at the stranger and tried to bite him on his wooden leg.
 Aunt Em turned around when she heard the barking, and ran out to meet him.